 - Within the context of common law systems, the closest comparable legal structure is the BOT, which is typically for the purpose of constructing a facility or system.

-In a BOT project, the public sector grantor grants to a private company the right to develop and operate a facility or system for a certain period (the "Concession Period"), in what would traditionally be a public sector project
+In a BOT project, the public sector grantor grants to a private company the right to develop and operate a facility or system for a certain period (the "Project Period"), in what would otherwise be a public sector project.

 Usually a discrete, greenfield new build project.

-Operator finances, owns and constructs the facility or system and operates it commercially for the concession period, after which the facility is transferred to the authority.
+Operator finances, owns and constructs the facility or system and operates it commercially for the project period, after which the facility is transferred to the authority.

-BOT is the classic tool for project finance.
+BOT is the typical structure for project finance.
 As it relates to new build, there is no revenue stream from the outset.
 Lenders are therefore anxious to ensure that project assets are ring-fenced within the operating project company and that all risks associated with the project are assumed and passed on to the appropriate actor.
+The operator is also prohibited from carrying out other activities.
 The operator is therefore usually a special purpose vehicle.

 Project company is a special purpose vehicle, its shareholders will often include companies with construction and/or operation experience, and with input supply and offtake purchase capabilities.
 It is also essential to include shareholders with experience in the management of the appropriate type of projects, such as working with diverse and multicultural partners, given the particular risks specific to these aspects of a BOT project.
 The offtake purchaser/ utility will be anxious to ensure that the key shareholders remain in the project company for a period of time as the project is likely to have been awarded to it on the basis of their expertise and financial stability.